joycastle/bingo-frenzy-client-engine/EngineErrorMap.md

 ### 4914

-Resources url '%s' does not exist.
+Resources url '%s/resources/%s' does not exist.

 ### 4915